 It is essential that you dress professionally.
-This is a sign of respect for your patients, and may help re-assure patients who tend to be concerned about the competency of their physicians.
+This is a sign of respect for your patients and may help re-assure patients who tend to be concerned about the competency of their physicians.
 Dress appropriately at all times, even on weekends.
-Blue jeans, spaghetti straps, shorts, hats of any kind and T-shirts are NOT appropriate dress.
-You may wear scrubs when not in clinic.
+Blue jeans, spaghetti straps, shorts, hats of any kind and T-shirts are NOT appropriate dress while in the hospital.
+Unless specified, business attire in clinic is expected.
 Please do not attach any stickers to your nametag which cover your name or credentials.
 Women should not wear open toed shoes or short skirts in clinic or on the inpatient services.